HelenHelene/eportfolio/module/OOP_Unit08.md

 [Polymorphism - Exercises]

 ### Reflections
-I have learned how to apply different operations to sets and understand their relevance in the driverless car scenario.
-Additionally, I have gained hands-on experience in implementing a linear data search technique.
+Throughout this unit, I have acquired valuable knowledge on applying various operations to sets and comprehended their significance in the context of the driverless car scenario.
+Furthermore, I have gained practical experience by implementing a linear data search technique.

-In terms of professional skills, I have improved my ability to work with data structures and employ data search algorithms effectively.
-These skills are crucial in developing efficient and optimized code.
-However, there is still more to learn and explore in the realm of data structures and advanced search algorithms.
+In addition to that, my proficiency in working with data structures has significantly improved, and I have honed my skills in employing data search algorithms with effectiveness.
+These capabilities are essential in the development of code that is efficient and optimized.

 ### Professional Skills Matrix and Action Plan
 Moving forward, I will apply the skills I have acquired in this unit to enhance the functionality of my summative code assessment.
 Additionally, I will continue to expand my knowledge and proficiency in working with different data structures and exploring more advanced data search techniques.